rreece/rreece.github.io/outline-of-philosophy/naturalism.md

     -   McCrea, A. (2019).
 [The magical thinking of guys who love logic](https://theoutline.com/post/7083/the-magical-thinking-of-guys-who-love-logic). [^McCrea2019]
     -   Shifrel, Z. (2019).
 [The logic fetishists](https://blog.usejournal.com/the-logic-fetishists-464226cb3141).
     -   Dang, H. & Bright, L.K.
 (2021).
 [How to make sense of contradictory science papers](https://nautil.us/issue/100/outsiders/how-to-make-sense-of-contradictory-science-papers). *Nautilus*.

+Dang & Bright:

+>   Fortunately, these norms of assertion don’t constrain science.
+We rightly
+>   tolerate the fact that it is, essentially, what you could politely call
+>   guesswork.
+Researchers must constantly be open to nature surprising them,
+>   and spread out over conceptual space, exploring whatever may be found.
+The
+>   trouble is that the general social esteem in which people hold science
+>   makes it natural for them to make an unhelpful assumption.
+>   That if scientific claims differ from the sort of claims each of us make
+>   every day, it is because the scientific ones have a better standing—better
+>   checked, have more evidence behind them, carry greater weight than our
+>   everyday assertions. [^Dang2021]

 -   Criticisms of New Atheism:
     -   Torres, P. (2021).
 [Godless grifters: How the New Atheists merged with the far right](https://www.salon.com/2021/06/05/how-the-new-atheists-merged-with-the-far-right-a-story-of-intellectual-grift-and-abject-surrender/). *Salon*.
 -   Relationship to SJW vs IDW battles